-- Heat Waves and Public Health - The relationship between temperature, air pollution episodes, and several health endpoints, to protect vulnerable subgroups; - Changes in atmospheric chemistry that change human exposure to certain air pollutants; - Differential risk to populations that are vulnerable due to physiological, socioeconomic, or occupational factors. - Energy supply, demand, and delivery - Availability of energy resources and fuels: - Electricity generation, including hydroelectricity and other renewable resources; - Mid- to long-term, to supply alternatives to petroleum for transportation;
+- Heat Waves and Public Health - The relationship between temperature, air pollution episodes, and several health endpoints, to protect vulnerable subgroups; - Changes in atmospheric chemistry that change human exposure to certain air pollutants; - Differential risk to populations that are vulnerable due to physiological, socioeconomic, or occupational factors. - Energy supply, demand, and delivery - Availability of energy resources and fuels: - Electricity generation, including hydroelectricity and other renewable resources;

-26 The Energy Commission has other projects addressing this issue and a major field program proposed for 2009/2010 as a coordinated research effort supported by ARB, NOAA, and the Energy Commission.
+The Energy Commission has other projects addressing this issue and a major field program proposed for 2009/2010 as a coordinated research effort supported by ARB, NOAA, and the Energy Commission.